Chart Color Schemes

 Cooroy lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort when utilised.
-Looking ahead to future population trends, an above median population growth is projected for locations outside of capital cities, with Cooroy expected to increase by 813 persons to reach a total population of approximately 6,053 by 2041, reflecting a 15.0% increase over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort.
+Future population trends project an above median growth of regional areas nationally.
+The Cooroy SA2 is expected to increase by 807 persons to 2041, reflecting a total increase of 13.0% over the 17 years.

 Frequently Asked Questions - Population